GoranErhartic/backend-onboarding/docs/TROUBLESHOOTING.md

 3. Verify the framework detection is correct
 4. Manually add endpoint locations to the checklist in `CURSOR-ONBOARDING.md`

+## Event-Driven Command Skips Immediately

+**Problem:** `/onboarding/analyze-event-driven-architecture` exits with a message saying event-driven architecture was not detected.

+**Solutions:**
+1. Ensure `/onboarding/initialize` ran after messaging components were added; rerun it if necessary so detection picks up brokers/topics.
+2. Check `.cursor/onboarding-docs/EVENT_DRIVEN_STATUS.json` for `detected: false`.
+Update your configuration so evidence (publish/subscribe code, broker configs) is committed, then rerun initialization.
+3. If your project truly has no pub/sub, this skip is expected—no further action required.

 ## Context Window Issues

 **Problem:** Steps fail due to context window limits.